-The MAX16067 can be configured for one of two fault management methods: autoretry or latch-on-fault.
+The MAX16068 can be configured for one of two fault management methods: autoretry or latch-on-fault.
 Set r74h[4:3] to '00' to select the latch-on-fault mode.
-In this configuration, EN_OUT_s deassert after a critical fault event.
-The device does not reinitiate the power-up sequence until EN is toggled or the software enable bit is toggled.
+The device does not reinitiate monitoring until EN is toggled or the software enable bit is toggled.
 See the Enable Input (EN) section for more information on setting the software enable bit.